The JCE Jazz Dance Project

-Jazz Choreography Enterprises is seeking submissions for our spring 2018 production of the New York Jazz Choreography Project.
-The performances will take place at the Salvatore Capezio Theater at Peridance on Saturday, April 28th at 8:00 and on Sunday, April 29th at 4:00.
+Jazz Choreography Enterprises is seeking submissions for our Fall 2018 production of the JCE Jazz Dance Project.
+The performances will take place at the Salvatore Capezio Theater at Peridance on Saturday, October 27th, at 8:00 and Sunday, October 28th, at 4:00.
 The dance concert will be approximately an hour and 10 minutes long.
 Please contact Marian Hyun at Marian@jazzchoreography.com for more information or to submit your work.

 - The choreography must be original (not a re-creation of someone else’s work), and it must be jazz—funk, lyrical, musical theater, contemporary jazz, Latin jazz, Afro-Cuban jazz, etc., are all fine.
 No tap.

 - We will accept only one submission from each choreographer.
 Please do not send multiple videos and ask us to choose.